Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type

-forms a singular fiber of type $\IV^*$.
-On the other hand, the blowing-up at the singular point $P_{\infty}$ gives two exceptional curves $E_{\infty,1}$ and $E_{\infty,2}$.
-The obtained surface is now nonsingular, that is, nothing but $\tilde{R}$.
+is a singular fiber of type $\IV^*$.
+On the other hand, the blow-up at the singular point $P_{\infty}$ gives two exceptional curves $E_{\infty,1}$ and $E_{\infty,2}$.
+The surface obtained is now relatively minimal and non-singular, that is, nothing but $\tilde{R}$.
 The three curves $F_{\infty}$, $E_{\infty,1}$ and $E_{\infty,2}$ form a singular fiber of type $\IV$.
 The configuration of these curves is as in the following Figure \ref{enriques1}.

-The sections $s_i$ has the self-intersection number $-1$ and others have the self-intersection number $-2$.
+The sections $s_i$ has the self-intersection number $-1$ and the fiber components have the self-intersection number $-2$.

 Now, we consider a rational vector field on $\tilde{R}$ induced from